As a victim of criminal activity, you may be entitled to compensation.

 At Banner Jones Solicitors, our Personal Injury specialists offer a free initial assessment appointment, and operate on a “no win: no fee” basis.
 If you have suffered an injury as the victim of a criminal activity, you may be eligible for compensation.
 Speak to an expert today to find out how Banner Jones can help.

-For expert help and advice, or for a no obligation chat, call our specialist team on 0330 017 6305* or email email@example.com
+For expert help and advice, or for a no obligation chat, call our specialist team on firstname.lastname@example.org* or email

 *calls cost no more than a local 01 number and are included in your mobile minutes.

-It is not necessary for the person who injured you to be identified, or convicted, in order for you to get a payment.
-However, we expect you to have done everything reasonably possible to help the police catch your assailant, and bring them to justice.
-While you may be reluctant to bring charges (for example, if you fear a revenge attack or reprisal) the Scheme is publicly funded and you will not be eligible for a payment unless you co-operate fully with the investigation into the crime and any prosecution that follows.
+It is not necessary for the person who injured you to be identified, investigated and where appropriate prosecuted, in order for you to get a payment.
+However, you will be expected to have done everything reasonably possible to help the police catch your assailant, and bring them to justice.
+While you may be reluctant to bring charges (for example, if you fear a revenge attack or reprisal) the scheme is publicly funded and you will not be eligible for a payment unless you co-operate fully with the investigation into the crime and any prosecution that follows.

-You have 2 years after the injury to make the claim
+You have 2 years from the injury to make the claim, however, in cases of historic sexual and physical abuse there are special rules.

 All eligible claims will be paid, but you can expect to wait up to 12 months.